actionless/pikaur/README.md

 ##### Hot to clean old or uninstalled AUR packages in ~/.cache/pikaur/pkg?

-This is the part from a pacman-hook (paccache-clear.hook).
+This can be achieved using a pacman-hook (paccache-clear.hook).
 For both official and AUR packages, the last 3 packages are kept if the package is still installed, and one package is kept if the package is uninstalled.

 ```
 Exec = /usr/bin/env bash -c "/usr/bin/paccache -vrk3; /usr/bin/paccache -vruk1; /usr/bin/paccache --cachedir PATH/TO/.cache/pikaur/pkg/ -vrk3; /usr/bin/paccache --cachedir PATH/TO/.cache/pikaur/pkg/ -vruk1"